-PPR has a Steering Group of about ten officers, elected annually.
-Here are the main officers.
+PPR has a Steering Group of eight volunteers, elected annually.
+Here are the main officers for 2020/21.

 Like many people in the local area I come from somewhere else – I was born and grew up in Norwich.
 I moved to South Norwood in 1990 from Brighton where I trained to become an architect.
-I am now a director of a large London practice where I mainly design ‘social infrastructure’ including schools, hospitals in Africa, and even the new London Bridge Station which is gradually taking shape.
+I am now a director of a large London practice where I mainly design ‘social infrastructure’ including schools, hospitals in Africa, and even the new London Bridge Station.

 Since 2002 I have been proud to be elected to represent the local community on Croydon Council, lobbying hard to help improve the local area.
-I was one of the founding members of People for Portland Road and have been its Chair right from the beginning.
+I was one of the founding members of People for Portland Road and have been its Chair right from the beginning until this year when I stepped down and took up the role of Vice-Chair.
 It is my role to help coordinate the organisation and work with the steering group and members to develop projects and ideas for how PPR can make a difference.
 I then help to deliver them.
 I really enjoy seeing the work we do make the area look and feel better, and bring the community together.
 It is also a great way to meet new people and make friends.

 I’ve lived in South Norwood for over 40 years so have seen many changes.

-I’ve been Secretary for PPR for over 10 years and I also share the Treasurer role with Heather Hardie.
+I’ve been Secretary for PPR for over 10 years and I also carry out the Treasurer role.
 My role involves organising meetings, keeping records and dealing with all financial transactions.
 I’m also very involved with the Community Garden at Enmore Road.
 I love this project and have greatly enjoyed seeing it take shape.

 One of the nicest things is to have a chat with local people as they pass the garden and stop to look.
 South Norwood has a good feel about it at the moment, and we feel very optimistic, as if there are good things coming just around the corner.
 PPR has helped to create a community spirit by networking, bringing people and organisations together.